© WDSAA 2017

 CONSTITUTION AND BYLAWS

-The name of the Club is the Working Dutch Shepherd Association of America (WDSAA).
+This Club is called the Working Dutch Shepherd Association of America (WDSAA).

 Article I: Membership

-1. Individual Membership.
-Open to persons 18 years of age and older who subscribe to the purposes and ethics of this Club.
+a.
+Individual Membership.
+Open to persons 18 years of age and older who subscribe to the purposes and ethics of this club.

 The Board of Directors will establish dues by majority vote for all types of memberships.
 They will adjust these dues from time to time.